Rock Hall shuns Johnny Winter and Rory Gallagher yet again, nominates rock ‘n’ roll legends Mariah Carey, New Edition, and P!nk instead

 Album review: Johnny Winter, Guitar Slinger (1984)

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JUNE 22, 1984 By Steve Newton The albino boss of bad-ass blues really hits the mark on this new album, which promises to be the blues-rock record of 1984.
+ORIGINALLY PUBLISHED ON JUNE 22, 1984 By Steve Newton The albino boss of bad-ass blues really hits the mark on this new album, which promises to be the blues-rock record of 1984.
 It should do for Johnny Winter what Texas Flood did for Stevie Ray Vaughan last year.
-Backed up by some of … Continue reading Album review: Johnny Winter, Guitar Slinger (1984)
+Backed up by some of Chicago's leading blues … Continue reading Album review: Johnny Winter, Guitar Slinger (1984)

 Link Wray loses to Bon Jovi as the Rock Hall’s uncanny ineptness soars